danielkiesshau/ryact/README.md

 # Ryact

-simplified JSX renderer based on react (study purposes - I am calling it Ryact)
+simplified JSX renderer based on react (for study purposes,also I am calling it Ryact)

 # Features of "Ryact"